Yuvraj-26/Azure-Databricks-And-Spark-Project/Notes/4_Accessing_Azure_Data_Lake_From_Databricks.md

 - use abfs (Azure Blob File System) driver to access data store in a storage account from Databricks
   - optimized for big data analytics
   - offers better security
-  - part of Apache Hadoop suite
+  - part of Apache Hadoop suite of products
 - URI scheme to access files in ADLS Gen2 using the abfs driver
-  -  abfs[s] - s ensures TLS transport layer security, data encyrpted while in transit
+  -  abfs[s] - s ensures TLS transport layer security, data encrypted while in transit
   - container
   - storage account endpoint